jdeath/Hubspace-Homeassistant/README.md

     username: your_hubspace_username (probably your email address)
     password: your_hubspace_password
     friendlynames:
+      - 'BoysRoom' (the name of your light as shown in the app)
-      - 'LightName' (the name of your light as shown in the app)
+      - 'GirlsRoom' (the name of your light as shown in the app)